drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 developmental pathways in Tortorelli et al. (2017) corresponding to Ehri's full alphabetic and consolidated phases.

-In the paper of Tortorelli et al. (2017), the researcher provides clear letter names development pathways and detailed characteristics in each period.
-Ehri's (2009) study presents broader views of word reading phases.
-Even though the two researchers differ in the focus of their theories, both researchers highlighted an important concept in the development of alphabetic knowledge: English L1 children go through some phases in the acquisition process of the alphabetic knowledge and the acquisition process is similar across children.
+In the paper of Tortorelli et al. (2017), the researchers demonstrate clear letter name development pathways and they detail characteristics of development in each period.
+Ehri's (2009) study presents a broader view of word reading.
+Even though the two studies differ in the focus of their theories, both highlight an important point about the development of alphabetic knowledge: English L1 children go through phases in the acquisition of alphabetic knowledge and the acquisition process is similar across children.
 For English L2 children, the developmental path is less clear.